When you reach a certain age, the number of people you have to buy gifts or presents for increases significantly.

 Over the next few weeks we have lots of celebrations to buy for so I’ve been having a think about what to buy and who to buy it for.
 I don’t particularly want to go traipsing around the shops as my pain levels are pretty high at the moment.
 I rarely if ever mention it, but since 2006 when I had a flu-like illness which led to a post-viral encephalitis and myalgia thingummybob, I suffer from CRPS, Fibromyalgia and a zillion urological issues.
 The pain is there all the time but sometimes it’s off the scale and that’s kind of where I’ve been at for the past few weeks.
 So to cut to the chase, that’s why I’m planning on doing the next round of present-buying online.

 Megan, daughter 3, is going to be 25 on Sunday.
 Where on earth did all that time go?
 My ‘baby’ is nearly a quarter of a century.
 Such a feisty young woman now – must be the red hair!
 Sometime in the next year she’s off to Canada on a two year working visa and I’m really going to miss her.
 She can be a bit of a fuss-pot when it comes to clothes, so I won’t be buying her any clothes for her birthday, that’s for sure.
+I did buy her some spiral boho earrings though, which she absolutely loves!
 As I’m writing this, I’ve just gone online and ordered her one of the BuyAGift experience vouchers, a Champagne Afternoon Tea in London.
 It’s the Chocoholic Afternoon Tea at the Hilton in Park Lane which I know from personal experience is brilliant.
 She loves her chocolate and loves a weekend break so I know she’ll love this.

 The older I get, the more I see the value of buying experiences over ‘things’.
 Memories